Self-Hypnosis Is Safe & Easy -- Use It for an Amazing Self Change

 The first one is stemming from your possible negative image of the state of hypnosis, where "trance" may sound to you like losing control, like opening a door to some unconscious ugly material to surface, which you wouldn't know how to handle.
 Pondering over these and alike scary thoughts you would still like to master this promising skill, but at the same time you may be scared that you might succeed,

 Our ego, that negatively programmed boss consisting of our social self-image and survival strategies doesn't like to lose its power.
-It likes the status quo, and all our comfort zone, no matter how uncomfortable it may be and crying for a change - is still a comfort of the familiar.
+It loves the mental status quo.
+And all our comfort zone, no matter how uncomfortable it may be and crying for a change -- still is a comfort of the familiar.
 People are scared of the unknown, even if it's highly promising to be beneficial.

 Are any of those Concerns Justified?

 Along all these and other possible concerns, some of you may be wondering if self-hypnosis is suitable for your issues, or your level of mental fitness.
 Well, let's use some common sense here.
 If you have a little cut on your hand that a bandage will take care of, you don't go to the doctor for that.
 But if your cut is so big that you need some stitches, of course that you won't try to fix it yourself.

 Likewise, if you want to get rid of a habit, whether physical or emotional, or instill some positive suggestions into your psycho-physical make-up, you can use self-hypnosis without thinking twice about it.
 But if you have a deep depression, or suffer from visual/audial hallucinations, with possible urges to hurt yourself or others, or any other strange and extreme deviations from "normal" experiencing -- then you won't play with self-hypnosis, just like you wouldn't self-medicate for a serious physical problem.